Academic Degree Requirements

 Although no particular course is required in the upper-class years other than those indicated above, the faculty strongly recommends that students take four foundational courses during the second year: Administrative Law, Business Organizations, Evidence, and Federal Income Taxation.
 Course enrollment may need to be limited by the availability of classroom capacity or by teacher preference.

-The faculty further recommends that students take a course in the following area(s) before they graduate.
+The faculty further recommends that students take courses in the following area(s) before they graduate.
 Note that enrollment in particular courses may need to be limited by the availability of classroom capacity or by teacher preference.

 Concentration Options

 Third-year students may concentrate in a particular field of law.
 To encourage such focus, the school grants certificates to students who complete the requirements of one of seven concentrations: advocacy; business law and regulation; conflict resolution; general practice; law, inequity, and structural exclusion; public law, and technology and law.
 A student may receive recognition for fulfilling only one concentration.
-Each concentration program requires the completion, before graduation, of 14 credit hours, including a writing course in the designated area.
+Each concentration program requires the completion of 14 credit hours, including a writing course, in the designated area.

 J.D. students may elect to specialize in International Legal Affairs.
 Ordinarily, students make this election at the beginning of their second year, although they may join the program later provided it is still possible to satisfy the requirements of the specialization before graduation.
 The Law School offers from thirty to forty courses in international law, comparative law, international economic law, and related fields.
-To receive the J.D. degree with a specialization in International Legal Affairs, candidates must satisfactorily complete eighty-nine credit hours of study, which must include required courses of conflict of laws and public international law, as well as a specifically designated comparative law course that is general in scope and includes instruction in civil law systems (several options may be available).
+To receive the J.D. degree with Honors in International Legal Affairs, candidates must satisfactorily complete eighty-nine total credit hours of study (five more than standard JD requirements), which must include a pre-determined number of hours in required courses in each of three groups, found here

 Three-Year J.D./LL.M.
 Program in International and Comparative Law

 Cornell Law School offers certain J.D. students the opportunity to receive both the J.D. degree and an LL.M.
 (Master of Laws) in International and Comparative Law in three years.
-The combined pathway for the J.D. and LL.M. degrees is a more comprehensive approach and requires 20 credits more than the standard J.D.
-Students may earn both a J.D. degree and an LL.M degree with a specialization in courses on a compressed timeline with the inclusion of a Summer Session at Cornell-Paris 1 Summer Institute.
+The combined pathway for the J.D. and LL.M. degrees is a more comprehensive approach and requires 20 credits more than the standard J.D., for a total of 104 credit hours.
+Students may earn both a J.D. degree and an LL.M degree with a specialization in International and Comparative Law by taking courses on a compressed timeline with the inclusion of a Summer Session at Cornell-Paris 1 Summer Institute.

 Four-Year J.D./ French Master en Droit Degree Program